Schedule Compression Techniques — Crashing and Fast Tracking on Critical Path

 Crashing - adding resources to critical path activities to reduce duration.

-Crashing is a schedule compression technique that involves adding resources to critical path activities to reduce their duration, directly shortening the overall project schedule.
-This is valid because it focuses on the critical path, where any duration reduction directly impacts the project end date.
+Crashing and fast-tracking are both schedule compression techniques that focus on the critical path.
+Crashing reduces duration by adding resources to critical path activities, while fast-tracking performs critical path activities in parallel that were originally sequential, thereby shortening the overall schedule.
+Both are valid because they directly target the critical path, where any reduction directly impacts the project completion date.

 Answer analysis